-Lead Agency: OEM Supporting Agencies: Township Administration Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ⊠Hurricane ⊠Infestation ⊠Nor'easter ⊠Severe Weather ⊠Severe Winter Weather ⊠Wildfire Description of the Problem: The Township has drafted a Continuity of Operations Plan (COOP).
+Lead Agency: OEM Supporting Agencies: Township Administration Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Township has drafted a Continuity of Operations Plan (COOP).
 The draft plan needs to be reviewed by stakeholders.
 A COOP is a policy and guidance document that ensures that essential functions for an agency or organization are continued in the event of an emergency.
 The COOP addresses emergencies from an all-hazards approach, including natural, manmade, or technological disasters.
-Description of the Solution: The Township will work with stake finalize and implement the plan. holders to re view the Draft Continuity of Operations Plan to Estimated Cost: Low (< \$10,000) Potential Funding Sources: Township budget Implementation Timeline: Short Term (<5yrs.)
+Description of the Solution: The Township will work with stak finalize and implement the plan. keholders to re view the Draft Continuity of Operations Plan to Estimated Cost: Low (< \$10,000) Potential Funding Sources: Township budget Implementation Timeline: Short Term (<5yrs.)
 Goals Met: 3, 5, 6 Benefits: This action will ensure critical facilities and community lifelines remain open and operational before, during, and aftere an emergency event.
-Impact on Socially Vulnerable Populations: The implementation of the COOP will assist in ensuring government programs which support socially vulnerable populations will be operational in the event of an emergency.
-Impact on Future Development: Future development will be supported by continual government operations in the event of an emergency.
-Impact on Critical Facilities/Lifelines: Critical facilities and lifelines will stay in operation during a hazard event by following the Township official plans for continuity of operations.
-Impact on Capabilities: This plan will strengthen the Township's capabilities to remain safely operable during the time of a hazard event.
-Climate Change Considerations: Climate change is increasing the severity and frequency of natural hazard events, such as severe storms and flooding.
-This action would help to lessen the impacts of future hazard events on Township operation and capabilities.
-Mitigation Category ⊠Local Plans and Regulations (Lf ⊡Structure and Infrastructure Pro □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority □High Medium □Low Alternatives: Action Evaluation No action Problem persists Adopt without stakeholder review Not an option, risk of inaccuracy.
-Delay adoption of plan Risk to hazards during events.
+Impact on Socially Vulnerable Populations: The implementation of the COOP will assist in socially vulnerable populations will be operation Impact on Future Development: Future development will be supported by contin emergency. nual government operations in the event of an Impact on Critical Facilities/Lifelines: Critical facilities and lifelines will stay in operation du Township official plans for continuity of operations.
+Impact on Capabilities: This plan will strengthen the Township's capab of a hazard event. ilities to remain safely operable during the time Climate Change Considerations: Climate change is increasing the severity and frequency of natural hazard events, such as severe storms and flooding.
+This action would help to lessen the impacts of future hazard events on Township operation and capabilities. help to lessen the impacts of future hazard Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action No action Adopt without stakeholder review Delay adoption of plan Evaluation Problem persists Not an option, risk of inaccuracy.
+Risk to hazards during events.